 Instructions:

-- Bring water to a rolling boil, then remove from heat
+- Bring the water to a boil, then remove it from heat.

-- Add hibiscus petals and steep for exactly 5 minutes (longer gets bitter!)
+- Add the hibiscus petals and steep for 5 minutes (longer can turn it bitter).

 Cold Brew Hibiscus Tea (Overnight Method)